nextauthjs/next-auth/www/docs/schemas/adapters.md

 ## TypeORM Adapter

-NextAuth.js comes with a default adapter that uses [TypeORM](https://typeorm.io/) so that it can be used with many different databases without any further configuration, you simply add the database driver you want to use to your project and tell  NextAuth.js to use it.
+NextAuth.js comes with a default adapter that uses [TypeORM](https://typeorm.io/) so that it can be used with many different databases without any further configuration, you simply add the node module for the database driver you want to use to your project and pass a database connection string to NextAuth.js.

 The default adapter comes with predefined models for **Users**, **Sessions**, **Account Linking** and **Verification Emails**.
 You can extend or replace the default models and schemas, or even provide your adapter to handle reading/writing from the database (or from multiple databases).